rejeep/authlogic-password-reset-tutorial/README.markdown

     end

+## The mail
 As you might noticed, in the password resets controller there is a method call on the user to **deliver_password_reset_instructions!**.
-Lets add that method to the user model.
+Lets add that method to the user model

     class User < ActiveRecord::Base
       def deliver_password_reset_instructions!